iamsid2/Motherly/README.md

 nodemon ./bin/www
 ```

-When it shows The app in running in port 3030
+When it shows the app is running in port 3030
 Open your browser and goto

 ```